zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 medicine or drug.
 Sometimes when you take a drug to  help your body heal or feel better, it can cause other problems in your bo dy.
 It might cause you a headache or to have an upset stomach.
 These are sid e effects of some drugs.
 It may make you sleepy.

 Lisa says the side effect of nicotine gum for her w as that it “irritated” her throat.
 “To irritate” (irritate) here means to cause a part  of your body to become scratchy or red or uncomfortable.
 If something irritates you r throat, it causes a strange, somewhat painful feeling in your throat.
 The verb “ to irritate” can also mean to make someone else mad.
-So I guess you could think o f it as, in this sense, the nicotine gun making her throat mad, maybe.
+So I guess you could think of it as, in this sense, the nicotine gun making her throat mad, maybe.
 Your “th roat” (throat) is the part of the body inside of your neck.
 We breathe and eat an d drink using our throat, normally.

 Michael says, “That’s too bad.”
 He’s saying it’s un fortunate that the nicotine gum irritates Lisa’s throat.
 He says, “I suppose you’ve  tried nicotine patches, too?”
 A “nicotine patch” (patch) is like a sticker that you  put on your body that delivers medicine into your body.
 A “nicotine patch” would d eliver nicotine chemicals into your body, similar to a nicotine gum.
 Once again, t he purpose is to get the nicotine into your body to satisfy its cravings wit hout actually smoking the cigarette.